Fosamprenavir can cause serious, life-threatening side effects. These include severe skin reactions or rash.

 Stop taking fosamprenavir and contact your health care provider right away if you have a rash and have any of the following symptoms:

-Taking fosamprenavir with certain other medicines may result in serious and/or life-threatening side effects.
+Taking fosamprenavir with certain other medicines may result in serious, life-threatening side effects.
 Tell your health care provider about other medicines you take.

 While taking fosamprenavir, it is important to keep all of your appointments with your health care provider.

 Fosamprenavir is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children 4 weeks of age and older.
 Fosamprenavir is always used in combination with other HIV medicines.

 Fosamprenavir belongs to a class (group) of HIV medicines called protease inhibitors (PIs).
 PIs block an HIV enzyme called protease.
 (An enzyme is a protein that starts or increases the speed of a chemical reaction.)
 By blocking protease, PIs prevent HIV from multiplying and can reduce the amount of HIV in the body.

 HIV medicines can’t cure HIV/AIDS, but taking a combination of HIV medicines (called an HIV regimen) every day helps people with HIV live longer, healthier lives.
 HIV medicines also reduce the risk of HIV transmission.